 There is a big difference between being an accountable leader and being a responsible leader.
-I have been working with business leaders for the last 20+ years as a consultant and speaker, and I am committed to showing real leaders the powerful difference.

 The following may sound a bit harsh or pedantic at first, but stay with it and you will be rewarded with important distinctions:

 An accountable leader focuses on being able to account for his or her actions and results.
 In my doctoral studies years ago I researched “account-giving.”
 That is simply the narratives (i.e., stories) we make up to explain what is going on—we give accounts.

 Thus an accountable leader has all of his or her ducks in line.
 He knows what he is being held accountable for and ensures that he can account for all the activities and outcomes.
 An accountable leader is likely a good manager, efficient with time, and proficient with tracking objectives, priorities, and schedules.

 An accountable leader attends to accounting for what’s happening.
 A responsible leader attends to responding in order to produce a result that matters.
 One is backward looking, the other forward looking.